 “Our students are getting one of the best educations in the country – one that combines academic excellence with a commitment to spiritual formation,” said President Munsil.
 “We are grateful that the world is noticing what God is doing at ACU.”

 Arizona Christian University is excited to announce that they are moving from their current location in Phoenix, Arizona, to a new campus in Glendale, Arizona!
-They will be taking over the 73-year-old home of the Thunderbird School of Global Management, which is now owned by Arizona State University and is relocating to downtown Phoenix.
-The ACU Glendale campus, which has dozens of state-of-the-art academic and student life buildings, is more than three times larger than the old ACU campus.
+They will be taking over the 73-year-old home of the Thunderbird School of Global Management.
+Thunderbird was previously acquired by Arizona State University and is relocating to downtown Phoenix.
+The Glendale campus, which has dozens of state-of-the-art academic and student life buildings, is more than three times larger than the old ACU campus.
 This will give ACU additional room to grow and attract more students.

 The move follows the completion of a land exchange agreement through which ACU and ASU exchanged sites of equal value, one campus for the other.
 ACU gave ASU its current campus on Cactus Road near 24th Street in exchange for the Thunderbird campus on 59th Avenue and Greenway Road.
-ASU President Michael Crow called it the “best possible outcome,” while Arizona Christian President Len Munsil called it a “win-win-win transaction.”
-Gary Livingston, who lives near the Glendale campus, is happy to see another university moving in.
+ASU President Michael Crow called it the “best possible outcome,” while ACU President Len Munsil called it a “win-win-win transaction.”
+Gary Livingston, who lives near the Glendale campus, is happy to see another university taking over the property.
 “I love the idea that Arizona Christian University is going to move in there,” he said.

 ACU was at capacity at its old campus, and had been evaluating options to provide students and faculty with improved academic and athletic facilities, along with more space for on-campus housing and room for additional classrooms.
 When President Munsil heard that ASU was moving the Thunderbird School of Global Management to a different location, he approached ASU President Michael Crow with the idea of bringing ACU to the Thunderbird campus.
 The two universities worked together on the land exchange, which trades properties of equal value.
 This will enable the preservation of a historic campus at the Thunderbird site, while also bringing a top-ranked educational institution to the city of Glendale.